Please support our programs

 Crosswinds is a podcast mini-series brought to us by the Repair Lab at the University of Virginia.
 And it dives into this issue through the lens of environmental racism.
 To tell this story, the producer of the series, Adrian Wood, collaborated with activists and community members who are working to hold these companies accountable.
 I’ll let them explain more.

-Adrian: Crosswinds is an investigative audio documentary about coal dust air pollution in the Hampton Roads region of Virginia that follows the relationships between people who are living in that area and their relationships with each other with the air pollution problem and with the forces that sustain their movement for clean and healthy living.
+Adrian Wood: Crosswinds is an investigative audio documentary about coal dust air pollution in the Hampton Roads region of Virginia that follows the relationships between people who are living in that area and their relationships with each other with the air pollution problem and with the forces that sustain their movement for clean and healthy living.

-Lucy: So why did you decide to make Crosswinds and look at the issues of coal dust pollution and environmental racism?
+Lucy Kang: So why did you decide to make Crosswinds and look at the issues of coal dust pollution and environmental racism?

-Adrian: Yeah, so with the Repair Lab, we work together as a group of academics, activists, and artists on issues of environmental racism.
+Adrian Wood: Yeah, so with the Repair Lab, we work together as a group of academics, activists, and artists on issues of environmental racism.
 The work that the Repair Lab does is fueled around and centered around the advocacy of our activists and residents who this cycle brought to us their concerns about clean air in their community in Hampton Roads.
 So what I do as a multimedia producer is centered around their advocacy and their concerns.
 And I work to create narratives that support the changes that they’re seeking in their communities.

-Lucy: So, we are about to listen to an excerpt from episode three, which is called Cost.
+Lucy Kang: So, we are about to listen to an excerpt from episode three, which is called Cost.
 Can you set that episode up for us and explain how it ties into the larger arc of the series?

-Adrian: Yeah, episode three cost is sort of a historical look at the relationships between the railroad industry, the coal industry and the history of African American labor in the United States and particularly in Virginia.
+Adrian Wood: Yeah, episode three cost is sort of a historical look at the relationships between the railroad industry, the coal industry and the history of African American labor in the United States and particularly in Virginia.

 And it starts out with a story about John Henry, who is an American mythological figure, who potentially was a real person who worked on a railroad that connects the coal fields of Appalachia to the coal export terminals in Hampton Roads.
 And it’s not just the train tracks that connect those communities.
 They’re also drawn together by their shared concerns about air pollution and other kinds of pollution that come along with the coal and rail industries.
 The episode goes on to look at other places that have been affected by coal dust air pollution and what those effects have been like in those communities, what advocacy has been like and how those communities have come together around the issues of coal dust air pollution.

-Adrian: For me, it made sense to align myself with the protagonists of the series because our goal is clean air.
+Adrian Wood: For me, it made sense to align myself with the protagonists of the series because our goal is clean air.
 And that is something that we have not just as like a professional goal, but a goal that is aligned with continued life for human beings in this region.
 So there’s not really like another side to that for me, and I see that as part of the goal of the series and the goal of the story that we’re telling is to support the lives of the people who we’re reporting with.
 And I think that ideally my role is more collaborative with those communities reflecting on how they would like their words to be expressed, how they would like their context to be presented to people who will probably never meet them.

 But the Press Gazette New Media Storytelling Prize that they do every year.
 So that’s a huge achievement for us.
 And I think that goes to show that non-traditional methods of reporting can offer something to journalism as a field, as well as to the communities that they represent.

-Lucy: Well, Adrian, thank you so much for taking the time to talk with me on Making Contact.
+Lucy Kang: Well, Adrian, thank you so much for taking the time to talk with me on Making Contact.
 We’re so excited to share part of Crosswinds with our listeners.

-Adrian: Thanks for your great questions, Lucy.
+Adrian Wood: Thanks for your great questions, Lucy.

-NAR: That’s Adrian Wood.
+Lucy Kang: That’s Adrian Wood.
 They are a multimedia producer with the University of Virginia’s Repair Lab and the producer of Crossroads.
 Here is an excerpt from Episode 3, Cost.

-ARCHIVAL AUDIO: [John Henry sung by prison laborers via Lomax Archive]
+ARCHIVAL AUDIO [John Henry sung by prison laborers via Lomax Archive]:

-John Henry went up on the mountain
+John Henry went up on the mountain,

-And the mountain was so tall
+And the mountain was so tall.

-Well the mountain was so tall and John Henry was so small
+Well the mountain was so tall and John Henry was so small.

-He laid his hammer down and he cried
+He laid his hammer down and he cried.

-NARRATION: It’s a classic American tale: A race between John Henry and a steam drill.
+Adrian Wood: It’s a classic American tale: A race between John Henry and a steam drill.
 The challenge?
 Tunneling through a mountain, constructing a railroad that would reach from coal country to Virginia’s coasts.
 At the end of the story–

-ARCHIVAL: He died with his hammer in his hand
+ARCHIVAL: He died with his hammer in his hand.

-NARRATION: He died with a hammer in his hand.
+Adrian Wood: He died with a hammer in his hand.

-ARCHIVAL: He died with his hammer in his hand
+ARCHIVAL: He died with his hammer in his hand.

-NARRATION: John Henry is often depicted as a hero, but the story is much more complex.
+Adrian Wood: John Henry is often depicted as a hero, but the story is much more complex.
 This 1947 recording is sung by incarcerated laborers working on a railroad in Mississippi.
 It’s from the Library of Congress’s Lomax Archive.

 Our journey begins with John Henry’s story, when coal was first chiseled out of Appalachia.

-NARRATION: John Henry’s tale is about his life and his labor and his death, but it’s also about the foundations of the coal and rail industries as they fused together in the midst of the Industrial Revolution.
+John Henry’s tale is about his life and his labor and his death, but it’s also about the foundations of the coal and rail industries as they fused together in the midst of the Industrial Revolution.

 Like many myths, John Henry’s story is rooted in reality – John Henry was very likely a real person, a Black man living in Virginia in the 1870s.